privacyidea/privacyidea-credential-provider/doc/configuration.rst

 Disabling for specific scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+There different *credential provider usage scenarios* ("cpus").
+The available
+scenarios are **logon**, **unlock** and **credui**.

-It is possible to configure both the Credential Provider and the Filter for each of the scenarios.
+It is possible to configure both the Credential Provider and the Filter [#f1]_ for each of the scenarios.
-To do so, add a registry with the corresponding name of **cpus_logon**, **cpus_unlock** or **cpus_credui**.
-The following values are possible:
-- **0e / 0d** : The CP will be enumerated for both remote and non-remote sessions.
-The filter is **e**nabled/**d**isabled.
-- **1e / 1d** : The CP will only be enumerated for remote sessions.
-- **2e / 2d** : The CP will only be enumerated for non-remote sessions.
-- **3d** : The CP is disabled and the Filter disabled aswell.
+This way the administrator can define a different behaviour if a users either logs in or
+unlocks his desktop.

+The behaviour in each scenario can be configured via the corresponding registry
+entry named **cpus_logon**, **cpus_unlock** and **cpus_credui**.

+These entries expext a *REG_SZ*, that consist of a digit 0, 1, 2, 3 and a
+character "e" or "d".

+* 0: relevant for *remote* (RDP) and *local* operation
+* 1: relevant for *remote* operation
+* 2: relevant for *local* operation
+* 3: relevent for *remote* and *local* operation - but privacyIDEA
+  Credential Provider completely disabled.

+The characters stand for:

+* "e": Only the privacyIDEA Credential Provider is available.
+All other
+  credential providers are not available.
+* "d": In addition all other credential providers are available.

+E.g. This would result in:

+* ``cpus_logon = 0e``: Only the privacyIDEA Credential Provider is available for
+  Logon via remote and locally.
+(0d would be the contrary.)
+* ``cpus_unlock = 1d``: Remotely the locked destop can be unlocked with all
+  available credential providers.
+(1e would be the contrary.)
+* ``cpus_unlock = 2e``: Locally unlocking the desktop is only possible with the
+  privacyIDEA Credential Provider.
+(2d would be the contrary.)
+* ``cred_ui = 3d``: For credui scenarios the privacyIDEA Credential Provider
+  is completely disabled, no matter if remotely or locally.
+Only the other
+  credential providers are available.
+  (Note: "3e" does not exist)

-If there is no entry of a scenario, the default is assumed: The CP will be enumerated and the Filter will be active, if installed.
+If there is no entry for a scenario, the default is assumed:
+The privacyIDEA Credential Provider will be available and the Filter will be active, if installed.

 Recommended setup for remote desktop scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~